kesslern/gluecan/README.md

 ### Run Locally

-Invoke the `run` task with gradle wrapper to download dependencies and start GlueCan with `./gradlew run`.
+Start the server with `./gradlew run`.
 The configuration file at `gluecan-backend/gluecan-config.yml` will be used.

 ### Frontend Development

-The `run` task will create a production build from `gluecan-frontend` and serve the files from the classpath.
-For frontend development, the yarn development server should be used.
+`./gradlew run` will create a production build from `gluecan-frontend` and serve the files from the classpath.
+For frontend development, the yarn development server should be used for better debugging, error reporting, and hot module reloading.

 Inside `gluecan-frontend`, run `yarn start` to start the development server at `localhost:3000`.
 API requests will be proxied to the backend at `localhost:8080`.